ansible-collections/cloud.common/README_ansible_turbo.module.rst

 The traditional execution flow of an Ansible module includes the following steps:

-- Upload of a zip archive with the module and its dependencies
+- Upload of a ZIP archive with the module and its dependencies
 - Execution of the module, which is just a Python script
 - Ansible collects the results once the script is finished